 An independent advocate will not make decisions on your behalf but will support you in weighing up your options to help you make your own decisions.

 If you have 'substantial difficulty' in being involved in any of the above processes, we will consider whether an independent advocate is appropriate for you.

 We will determine if you have substantial difficulty by considering if you can:

 - understand information about your care and support

 - communicate your views or feelings.

-We will consider two other factors in order to determine if an independent advocate is appropriate for you:
+We will consider two other factors to determine if an independent advocate is appropriate for you:

-- Secondly, we will consider whether you have an 'appropriate person' who is willing to help you such as a family member or friend.
+- Secondly, we will consider whether you have an 'appropriate person' willing to help you, such as a family member or friend.